i18next/react-i18next-gitbook/components/translate-hoc.md

 function TranslatableView(props) {
   const { t, tReady } = props;
-  // tReady true if translations loaded.
+  // tReady is true if translations were loaded.
   // Use wait option to not render before loaded
   // or render placeholder yourself if not tReady=false